-This guide has been updated as of Sword and Hoard patch.
+This guide has been updated as of Velik’s Fate patch.

 Hiya my name is Ming and I main priest on Tempest Reach.
-I have been actively involved in Tera endgame since VM1 Days, and I currently have over 300+ DS3 clears, 120+ DS2 clears, 70 DS1 clears, and over 200 clears of each hardmode dungeon since MCHM.
+I have been actively involved in Tera endgame since VM1 Days and I have over 200 clears of each hardmode dungeon since MCHM.

 This guide will hopefully help you to maximize your efficiency and potency as a priest while running endgame content.
 I will not be going over healing basics, but you learn more about that here: http://www.essentialmana.com/basic-healer-guide/